Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/03-test-three.md

 # REQ.BODY()
 ---
-In this module we'll set up our Express application so that it can take incoming requests properly.
+In this module, we'll set up our Express application so that it can take incoming requests properly.

 <hr />

 ### Overview
 Hopefully, your model works, and you were able to put something in the database.
-That's great, but if we continue doing a post request, we would send the same string every time.
+That's great, but if we continue doing a POST request, we would send the same string every time.
 This one:
 ```js
 let testData = "Test data for endpoint two";
 ```